OpenEvalProject/evals/manuscripts/elife-65553/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/057q4rt57 Cell Biology Program, The Hospital for Sick Children Toronto Canada
+1. Cell Biology Program, The Hospital for Sick Children Toronto Canada ([ROR:057q4rt57](https://ror.org/057q4rt57))
-2. https://ror.org/03dbr7087 Department of Biochemistry, University of Toronto Toronto Canada
+2. Department of Biochemistry, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-3. https://ror.org/03dbr7087 Department of Immunology, University of Toronto Toronto Canada
+3. Department of Immunology, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-4. https://ror.org/03dbr7087 Department of Laboratory Medicine and Pathophysiology, University of Toronto Toronto Canada
+4. Department of Laboratory Medicine and Pathophysiology, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-5. https://ror.org/026pg9j08 Toronto General Hospital Research Institute Toronto Canada
+5. Toronto General Hospital Research Institute Toronto Canada ([ROR:026pg9j08](https://ror.org/026pg9j08))

 † Corresponding author

 ## Abstract

-During obesity and high fat-diet (HFD) feeding in mice, sustained low-grade inflammation includes not only increased pro-inflammatory macrophages in the expanding adipose tissue, but also bone marrow (BM) production of invasive Ly6C high monocytes.
-As BM adiposity also accrues with HFD, we explored the relationship between the gains in BM white adipocytes and invasive Ly6C high monocytes by in vivo and ex vivo paradigms.
-We find a temporal and causal link between BM adipocyte whitening and the Ly6C high monocyte surge, preceding the adipose tissue macrophage rise during HFD in mice.
-Phenocopying this, ex vivo treatment of BM cells with conditioned media from BM adipocytes or bona fide white adipocytes favoured Ly6C high monocyte preponderance.
-Notably, Ly6C high skewing was preceded by monocyte metabolic reprogramming towards glycolysis, reduced oxidative potential and increased mitochondrial fission.
-In sum, short-term HFD changes BM cellularity, resulting in local adipocyte whitening driving a gradual increase and activation of invasive Ly6C high monocytes.
+During obesity and high fat-diet (HFD) feeding in mice, sustained low-grade inflammation includes not only increased pro-inflammatory macrophages in the expanding adipose tissue, but also bone marrow (BM) production of invasive Ly6Chigh monocytes.
+As BM adiposity also accrues with HFD, we explored the relationship between the gains in BM white adipocytes and invasive Ly6Chigh monocytes by in vivo and ex vivo paradigms.
+We find a temporal and causal link between BM adipocyte whitening and the Ly6Chigh monocyte surge, preceding the adipose tissue macrophage rise during HFD in mice.
+Phenocopying this, ex vivo treatment of BM cells with conditioned media from BM adipocytes or bona fide white adipocytes favoured Ly6Chigh monocyte preponderance.
+Notably, Ly6Chigh skewing was preceded by monocyte metabolic reprogramming towards glycolysis, reduced oxidative potential and increased mitochondrial fission.
+In sum, short-term HFD changes BM cellularity, resulting in local adipocyte whitening driving a gradual increase and activation of invasive Ly6Chigh monocytes.

 ## Introduction